 Re-adjusting the brakes had caused some of the individual strains to break.
 With a new cable this isn’t possible, but with a rusted one it is.
 I’ve ridden hundreds of miles with the cable in this state, but common sense dictates it’s safer not to.

 There was also a significant amount of rust on the cable.
-When I pulled the cable through its housing you could clearly see some of it coming of and accumulating on the top tube.
-After I had replaced the cantilever brake cable the difference with a newly cable inside a lubed housing was significant.
+When I pulled the cable through its housing you could clearly see some of it coming off and accumulating on the top tube.
+After I had replaced the cantilever brake cable the difference with a new cable inside a lubed housing was significant.

 What brake cable do you need?